jadjoubran/web-starter-vanilla/README.md

 Web starter using Vanilla JavaScript &amp; CSS for learnjavascript.online

-This boilerplate is given at the end of the [Learn JavaScript](https://learnjavascript.online) course.
+This boilerplate is provided at the end of the [Learn JavaScript](https://learnjavascript.online) course.

 ## Setup